 You can do this on the Disclosure Scotland website at:

 An individual can apply to find out what information, if any, is held about them on both the local computer systems and the Police National Computer System.

 This is a service for registered organisations not individuals.

 The Jersey Vetting Bureau (JVB) is closing on 1st January 2019.
 To access the Disclosure and Barring Service (DBS) in the UK, open the link and follow the instructions to the UK DBS site.
 The DBS facilitates the production of criminal record certificates to empower local employers to make informed and safer recruitment decisions, particularly for occupations involving contact with children and vulnerable groups.

 Individuals and the self-employed cannot apply for a DBS check directly.

-If you need a police certificate to apply for emigration, visas, work permits or residency in certain countries then you must apply for this ACPO Police Certificate directly from the ACPO website.
+If you need a police certificate to apply for emigration, visas, work permits or residency in certain countries then you must apply for this ACRO Police Certificate directly from the ACRO website.